 The BB&T Economic Growth Fund will improve the standard of living and economic health of Lancaster County through business attraction and incubation, industrial growth, and creation of sustainable/thriving wage jobs for residents of Lancaster County.

 The Partnership Program supports the intentional and formal steps of bringing together multiple community benefit organizations or a community benefit organization with a for-profit organization through a merger, joint venture, strategic alliance, or strategic collaboration.

 Creative Solutions Grants

 This grant supports the implementation of creative solutions that increase financial stability and/or quality of life.
-Apply online by July 17.
+The application deadline was July 17th, 2018.